nihalpasham/rustBoot-book/src/usage/rpi4.md

  1   8192  532479  524288 256M      9730496b-01
  2 532480 3661823 3129344 1.5G      9730496b-02
 ```
-- in the above case, partition2 with a size of 1.5G contains the root file system.
+- in the above example, partition 2 with a size of 1.5G contains the root file system.
 It's usually named `system`.
-- calculate the offset to `system` volume/partition.
-You can do this like so.
+- calculate the offset to the `system` volume/partition.
+You can do this with the `bc` command.
 > `512` is the sector-size.
 We multiply sector-size with the sector offset to get the actual starting (byte) location of `system`.
 ```powershell
 $ bc